 Macy’s announced plans to close 150 locations by 2026, cutting roughly one-third of its locations.
 The downsizing is part of a strategic shift toward more profitable stores and online sales.
 The closures will mean thousands of layoffs, affecting full-time and part-time employees across several states.

 Macy’s employees face uncertainty as stores in major metropolitan areas like New York and California shut down, impacting local economies and families dependent on these jobs.
-While some malls are struggling, others have found ways to keep the flow of foot traffic.

 Widespread Retail Sector Troubles and Job Losses